top of page

 Check your spam.
 If it’s not in there you may have entered the wrong email address when you registered (surprisingly common).
 If you don’t think it’s that try the forgot my password link on the homepage of the system.

-The New Zealand Podcast Awards, supported by Rova, are looking for shows that celebrate the best of the podcast medium, rewarding programmes that create high-quality, episodic content, consumed by their subscribers and podcast app listeners.
+The New Zealand Podcast Awards, \ are looking for shows that celebrate the best of the podcast medium, rewarding programmes that create high-quality, episodic content, consumed by their subscribers and podcast app listeners.

 To that end, judges will be asked to reward entries with an appreciation of the podcast audience and medium, and that do so consistently.